thoughtworks-jumpstart/guides/docs/frontend-web-development/react-jsx.md

 }
 ```

 You might probably realise that the App function is returning an HTML like code.
-Instead of having the class as "class", it becomes "className".
+Instead of having the class "class", it becomes "className".

-This syntax is called a Javascript Extension(JSX).
-JSX is possible because of babel helping to translate the jsx syntax into javascript.
-We will not look further into babel instead we going to focus on JSX.
+This syntax is called a JavaScript XML(JSX).
+JSX is possible because of babel helping to translate the JSX syntax into javascript.

-Using JSX, attribute typically available becomes camelCase and some have a slight change in name.
+Using JSX, attribute typically available becomes camelCase, and some have a slight change in name.
 Example class to className.

-Later we will see how we can create custom props that can be passed in as an attribute, for now just notice the difference.
+Later we can see how we can create custom props that can be passed in as an attribute, for now, notice the difference.

-## Adding logic to customise behaviour
+## Adding logic to customise the behaviour

 In JSX, we can use the full power of javascript.
-Considering the following code.
+Let's consider the following code.

 ```javascript
 import React from "react";